Nodes and Clients

 TRON is a distributed network of computers running software (known as nodes) that can verify blocks and transaction data.
 You need an application, known as a client, on your computer to "run" a node.

-What Are Nodes And Clients?
+What are Nodes and Clients?

 Node Types